Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • average prices;

-• efficiency of foreign trade operations in general and other significant parameters.
+• the efficiency of foreign trade operations in general and other significant parameters.

 Foreign trade turnover is closely related to the concept of foreign trade.